MFazio23/wc2018/README.md

 * Each goal scored: 1 point

 ## Team Distribution
 Teams are distributed in parties randomly, based on criteria set by the party owner.
-Owners choose from three ranking systems (FIFA Rankings, ELO Rankings, and a random ranking) as well as how many teams each player is assigned.
+Owners choose from three ranking systems (FIFA Rankings, FiveThirtyEight's SPI Rankings, and a random ranking) as well as how many teams each player is assigned.

 ## Privacy
 Normally, this would some huge blob of legalese that nobody would read.